top of page

 The Sensory Space was inspired by Quincy, a Des Moines Arts Festival fan who lives with Dravet Syndrome, a severe form of epilepsy impacting his motor skills and cognitive processing.
 He values community and enjoys social interaction but faces challenges with sensory overload and visual processing, including depth perception.
 Natural elements, especially heat, can increase his risk of seizures.
 Quincy finds happiness in the vibrant sounds of a music festival and the rich colors and textures of an art festival.

-Quincy’s Sensory Space is dedicated to offering individuals with sensory sensitivities, like Quincy.
-It is designed to serve as a welcoming place to experience the arts festival in a way that meets their needs.
+Quincy’s Sensory Space is dedicated to offering individuals with sensory sensitivities, like Quincy, a welcoming place to experience the arts festival in a way that meets their needs.

 Purpose and Inspiration â€‹â€‹â€‹â€‹